 - Google Translate – translate signs, menus, conversations, everything – free (Android, iPhone)

-- Babbel – Learn and practice Spanish – paid to get 60% off your subscription
+- Babbel – Learn and practice Spanish – subscription-based, get up to 60% off your subscription

 - Uber – popular rideshare and food delivery app – pay for service (Android, iPhone)

 - Didi – this is an alternative to Uber – pay by service (Android, iPhone)

 - Rappi – Popular grocery and/or food delivery in MX – pay by service (Android, iPhone)

 - WhatsApp – Widely used in MX to communicate – free (Android, iPhone)

 - SkyAlert – Earthquake alerts, be warned, free/paid versions (Android, iPhone)